kgbard/rsschool-cv/cv.md

 ### Professional unemployed/perpetual student
 ## Contact information:

-- +7 778 328 9548
+- Phone: +7 778 328 9548

-- gkoja00@gmail.com
+- Email: gkoja00@gmail.com

-- Discord/github - @kgbard
+- Discord/github: @kgbard

+- Telegram: @gkoja00

 ## Profile:

 An unskilled (but hoping and trying to fix it in the nearest future) web developer.
 Strong creative and soft skills - team player, contactable, approachable and easy to get along with.

 ## Skills:

-1. Problem-solving
+- Problem-solving
-2. Computer Literacy
+- Computer Literacy
-3. Trainability
+- Trainability
-4. Superficial knowledge of basic concepts and syntax - PHP, HTML, CSS, JS, Python
+- Superficial knowledge of basic concepts and syntax - PHP, HTML, CSS, JS, Python
-5. B1-B2 level of English
+- B1-B2 level of English
-6. Basic organizational and management skills
+- Basic organizational and management skills
-7. Superficial knowledge and skills in Adobe Premiere and Adobe Photoshop
+- Superficial knowledge and skills in Adobe Premiere and Adobe Photoshop

 ## Education:

 - Kazakh National Medical University - *unfinished degree*
-- A few courses on Stepik, mostly related to the programming languages listed in "Skills"
+- A several courses on [Stepik](stepik.org), mostly related to the programming languages listed in "Skills" - HTML/CSS/JS